gingerbeardman/gingerbeardman.github.io/_posts/2024/2024-04-12-adding-the-move-to-trash-function-to-system-7.md

 ## FinderHack

 So, James mentioned [FinderHack](https://macintoshgarden.org/apps/finderhack) which is a system Extension that gave earlier versions of System 7 a similar set of Finder features to those introduced in 7.5.3.
 But, crucially, it mapped the Move to Trash hotkey to Cmd+T, which is different enough to become annoying as you can no longer rely on muscle memory.
-I resorted to KeyQuencer once again and created a short Macro which would type the Cmd+T key combination and I assigned it to Cmd+Backspace/Delete.
+The challenge: how can we map this to the modern Cmd+Backspace/Delete shortcut?
+So, I turned to KeyQuencer once again and created a short macro which would type the Cmd+T key combination and I assigned it to Cmd+Backspace/Delete.
 It worked!

 ![PNG](https://cdn.gingerbeardman.com/images/posts/move-to-trash-1.png "This macro, bound to Cmd+Backspace/Delete, types Cmd+T to effectively map one hotkey to another")
 {:.tofigure}